anthology-inc/at23-power-automate-workshop/README.md

 4. Update the `Post message in chat or channel` action to remove the `message` from the `Message` field.
 5. Save the flow (this is required for us to access the new parameters)
-6. Update the `Message` field to include the new parameters we added to the `JSON Schema`, `studentId` and `documentId`.
+6. Update the `Message` field to include the new parameters we added to the `JSON Schema`, `studentId`, and `documentId`.

 ![Screenshot of the Post message in chat or channel action](screenshots/24.png)

 7. Save the flow
-8. Since we changed the `JSON Schema` we need to go back to `Postman` and update the requst body to include those fields.
+8. Since we changed the `JSON Schema` we need to go back to `Postman` and update the request body to include those fields.

 ![Screenshot of the Postman body](screenshots/25.png)

 9. Test the flow `Manually` (because the posted data has changed) and submit the API call via Postman to initiate the HTTP `POST`
-10. Verify that the message you received in Microsoft Teams incluces the appropriate `studentId` and `documentId`
+10. Verify that the message you received in Microsoft Teams includes the appropriate `studentId` and `documentId`
 11. Verify that the approval flow works as it did previously

 ---